Dreamscent/Dreamscent.github.io/_posts/2020-06-03-Beginner-BOF-Visualised.md

-Now you need to know what the registers actually do and mean a simplified explanation is:
+Now you need to know what the registers actually do and mean.
+A simplified explanation is:

 - EIP (Instruction Pointer) - *Basically means where do I go next?*
 - ESP (Stack Pointer) - *This is the* ***Location*** *of where all our C's were in a previous step*